 Blood clot formation/thrombophlebitis or deep venous thrombosis is the formation of a blood clot in one of the deep veins of the lower leg.
 This is a common complication that occurs despite all methods of prevention.
 There are multiple ways to try to prevent this.
 Early mobilization decreases blood pooling your lower extremities.
-We put all patients on ASPIRIN which is a blood thinner throughout the hospitalization.
-All patients also wear thigh high compression TEDS which are stockings placed on both legs that increase blood flow to minimize the chance of clot formation.
+We put all patients on some type of blood thinner throughout the hospitalization, dependent upon your past medical history and the medications you take.
+The types of blood thinners we use include aspirin, Coumadin or warfarin, lovenox (injectable) and/or xarelto.
+Finally, all patients also wear sequential compression TEDS which are devices placed on both feet that massage the leg to increase blood flow, to minimize the chance of clot formation.
 The best result, of course, is that you do not form a blood clot.
 If you did form a blood clot, it is important to know about it because it can be adequately treated.
 If you form a blood clot and it is not treated, there is a chance the blood clot could break loose and embolize/or move to your heart or to your lung.
 This could potential be fatal.
 Therefore, the safest approach is: 1) attempt to prevent DVT and 2) diagnose deep vein thrombosis prior to leaving the hospital.
 With this protocol the incidence of blood clots following hip replacement is 4 percent.

-During your brief hospitalization you will ambulate and be instructed on the postoperative hip positions that you should avoid.
+During your hospitalization you will be involved in an exercise program and instructed on the postoperative hip positions that you should avoid.
 If you bend your hip too far, bring your knees all the way to your chest, or turn your leg in too far, there is a chance that the ball can dislocate out of the socket.
 This should not occur if you use a reasonable amount of caution and follow the instructions.
 These restrictions should be maintained for life but are most critical during the first three months after surgery while the soft tissues about the hip are healing.
 If this does occur it usually requires an operation where you have to open the hip replacement.
 This is a potential complication that should be preventable.
 The dislocation rate for a primary hip replacement is less than 0.2%.

 Because incision sizes have become significantly smaller than they were in the past, total hip replacement rarely requires blood transfusion.
 Because it is rare that our patients require blood transfusion we do not suggest pre-surgery blood donation by our patients.
-We also use a medication during surgery that decreases blood loss.
-This medication, in combination with smaller incision sizes, help avoid the concerns of hepatitis and AIDS transmission from blood transfusions.
-The chance of complication from blood transfusion is exceedingly small with the estimated incidence of hepatitis transmission being 1 in 4,000 blood transfusions and AIDS being 1 in 1,000,000 transfusions.
-In cases of a fractured hip, I will be very cautious in using any type of blood transfusion and will always discuss this with you first.
+We now routinely use a medication during surgery to decrease blood loss.
+The use of smaller incisions and intra-operative medications help avoid the concerns of hepatitis and AIDS transmission.
+The chance of this occurring is exceedingly small with the estimated incidence of hepatitis transmission being 1 in 4,000 blood transfusions and AIDS being 1 in 1,000,000 transfusions.
+In cases of a fractured hip, I will be very cautious in using any other types of blood transfusions and will always discuss this with you first.
 If blood transfusion becomes necessary, the blood is very carefully screened and tested for these two problems.